Security for agents that take action

 MEASURE

 Quantify agent risk through monitoring.
 Track tool-call frequency, denied actions, approval response times, and policy violation trends.
-Measure what your agents actually do.
+Measure what your agents do.

 MANAGE

-OWASP Top 10 for Agentic AI (2025)
+OWASP Top 10 for Agentic Applications (2026)

 5. Defense-in-depth: the five layers